ahmedbaranekk/Medialyze/README.md

 - **Parkinson's Disease**
 - **Breast Cancer**

 This powerful tool combines Python and Machine Learning to provide accurate predictions.
-The user-friendly web app is built and deployed using **Streamlit**, making it accessible and interactive.
+The  web app is built and deployed using **Streamlit**, making it interactive.

 ---

 ## 💡 **Key Features**
-- Easy-to-use web interface.
+-  web interface.
 - Predicts multiple diseases with a single app.
-- Powered by robust supervised learning models.
+- Tested by multiple supervised learning models.
-- Deployed for seamless access via Streamlit.
+- Deployed for ease access via Streamlit.

 ---